freswinn/FIGlet2Godot/README.md

 To acquire and use pyfiglet in Windows, you must have an installation of Python 3 (I'm assuming you'll just wanna get the most recent one).
 Once installed, go to your Command Prompt and type `pip install pyfiglet` to install pyfiglet.

-To install it on Linux, you will have to use `sudo apt python3-pyfiglet` in the console.
+To install it on Linux, you will have to use `sudo apt install python3-pyfiglet` in the console.

 The official website of pyfiglet is [https://pypi.org/project/pyfiglet/](https://pypi.org/project/pyfiglet/).